 - Leukemia (Acute Lymphoblastic Leukemia, Acute Myeloid Leukemia, Chronic Lymphocytic Leukemia and Chronic Myelogenous Leukemia)

 - Lymphoma (Hodgkin's Lymphoma and Non-Hodgkin's Lymphomas, such as Large B-Cell Lymphoma, Mantle Cell Lymphoma and Cutaneous T-Cell Lymphoma)

 There are three main types of stem cell transplants, based on donor source:

 The best type of transplant for you will depend on your disease, the availability of a matched donor, your age and your general health.
-The physicians and clinical staff of the Stem Cell Transplant Program will work with you and your referring physician in making this decision.
-At each step of the process, you will be given additional information to help you make an informed decision.
+We’ll work with you closely to help you make an informed decision.

 To learn more about the program, call 312-926-5400.Back to top